HexState/HexState/README.md

 These store the full 2ⁿ-element complex amplitude vector.
 Memory grows exponentially: 30 qubits ≈ 16 GB, 40 qubits ≈ 16 TB.
 They physically **cannot scale beyond ~40–45 qubits** on any existing computer, including supercomputers.
 They are also all D=2 only.

 The HexState Engine **does not store the exponential state vector**.
-It stores the degrees of freedom: 6 amplitudes per local state, 36 per joint state.
-This is possible because the Magic Pointer architecture separates the *register size* (a label) from the *Hilbert space dimension* (the actual computation substrate).
+It stores only the nonzero amplitudes in a sparse `HilbertGroup`: a GHZ state across 200 registers has just 6 entries.
+All quantum gates are applied as D×D unitary matrices to the sparse state via `apply_group_unitary`, potentially expanding the nonzero count but remaining far below the exponential bound.
+The Magic Pointer architecture separates the *register size* (a label) from the *Hilbert space dimension* (the actual computation substrate).
 The physics only depends on D, not on the number of "particles" that share the D-level state.

 #### Tensor Network Simulators (cuQuantum TN, ITensor, quimb)

 These approximate the state as a network of low-rank tensors.
 They excel at circuits with limited entanglement (bond dimension χ), but **fail catastrophically** for highly entangled states — exactly the states the Beyond Impossible benchmark creates (1,000-party GHZ).
 Tensor network contraction of a 1,000-party GHZ state would require bond dimension χ = 6 across every cut, with a full contraction cost of O(6¹⁰⁰⁰) — more operations than atoms in the universe.

-The HexState Engine represents the same GHZ state with **999 joint states × 576 bytes = ~562 KB**.
+The HexState Engine represents the same 1,000-party GHZ state with a **single `HilbertGroup` containing 6 nonzero entries ≈ 144 bytes**.
 It does not approximate.

 #### Clifford Simulators (Stim, CHP)